bra1nDump/ai-task-vscode/docs/features/multi-file-diff/multi-file-edit-mvp.md

 # User flow

 - Leave breadcrumbs in the code
-- Run llm (feed the ai-task) providing it all files with breadcrumbs and the .bread file contents
+- Run llm (feed the ai-task) providing it all files with breadcrumbs and the .task file contents
 - Generate a diff in a smart way to make the changes to the input files
 - Apply the changes (keep the bread)